Shooting Stars (Bag Raiders song): Use in other media

 The song was featured during the end credits of Season 1, Episode 6 of the 2010 HBO series How to Make It in America.
 In 2011, Madeon featured the song in his mashup, "Pop Culture".
 The song was also featured on the soundtrack to NBA 2K16, in the playlist "Around the World".
 It was also featured on the soundtrack of NBA 2K26 as part of the "Greatest Hits Soundtrack".
+The song was also featured in Sony Pictures Animation's Animated sports comedy Goat.